-Global Mobility Comes at a Price: How Can Tech Help?Senior Partner and President, Career Business for Mercer
+Global Mobility Comes at a Price: How Can Tech Help?President of Mercer's Career Business

 World markets are volatile as ever, as the UK’s decision to leave the European Union makes clear.
 Security issues also proliferate, and yet organizations continue to leverage global expansion strategies to remain competitive and grow—and there’s no downplaying the impact of world events on the cost of expatriate packages.

 Currency fluctuations, inflation for goods and services and the instability of housing prices all contribute to costs for employees on international assignments, as tracked by Mercer’s 22nd annual Cost of Living Survey.

 Indeed, organizations have voracious appetites to grow rapidly and scale globally, and so it is necessary to have accurate and transparent data to compensate fairly for all types of assignments, including short-term and local-plus status.
 At the same time, firms must consider a growing menu of technology solutions for the expatriate management cycle.

 Not surprisingly, change is the constant in this year’s survey.
 Hong Kong now tops the list of most expensive cities for expatriates, pushing Luanda, Angola to second position.
 Although Zurich and Singapore remain in third and fourth positions, respectively, Tokyo is now in fifth place, up six places from last year.
 Kinshasa, ranked sixth, appears for the first time in the top 10, moving up from thirteenth place.
 Other cities appearing in the top 10 of Mercer’s costliest cities for expatriates are Shanghai (7), Geneva (8), N’Djamena (9), and Beijing (10).

 The world’s least expensive cities for expatriates, according to the survey, are Windhoek (209), Cape Town (208), and Bishkek (207).